Anivaries/Anivaries/README.md

 <h2>Hi there 👋
-I'm a Python developer, creating webapps and various scripts.</h2>
+I'm a Python developer who creates webapps and various scripts.</h2>

 <b>Some of my projects are:</b>